wesleycheong314/Hyperparameter-Optimization-for-Deep-Q-Networks/README.md

 View report for in-depth details about our implementation.

 ## File Descriptions
 The notebooks can be downloaded and ran as is, but it's important to run the cells in order or things may not work.
 For successive halving & random search there are two notebooks are each.
 One is the implementation and the other is visualization of the agent (will soon combine these into one notebook).
-The reason I separated them was because during visualization, colab would sometimes crash and I didn't want to re-run everything above that.
+Bayesiaopt.ipynb includes the bayesian optimization implementation.
+The reason I separated SH & RS into two was because during visualization, colab would sometimes crash and I didn't want to re-run everything above that.